-To find where the average household can afford the most and least house, we examined data for the 50 largest cities in the U.S. Specifically, we used our home buying calculator to input data on the median household income in each city and average non-mortgage debt by state to estimate how much home the average household could afford.
-We then ranked cities based on where local households could afford the most and least home relative to the median home value.
+To find where the average household can afford the most and least home, we examined data on the 50 largest cities in the U.S. Specifically, we used our home buying calculator to input data on the median household income in each city and average non-mortgage debt to estimate how much home the average household could afford.
+We then ranked cities based on where local households could afford the most and least home relative to the median home value in the area.
 For details on our data sources and how we put all the information together to create our final rankings, check out the Data and Methodology section below.

 Cities Where Residents Can Afford the Most Home

 Detroit, Michigan is the city in our study where the average household can afford the most home.
 The median household income in Detroit is almost $34,000.
 Assuming a household puts down 50% of its gross income on a home and has a monthly debt payment of about $260 (measured at the state-level), the average household could afford a home worth $113,000.
 This is almost double the median home value in the city ($58,900).

 The median household income in Memphis, Tennessee is about $43,800.
 Assuming a monthly debt payment of $289 (a state-level metric) and a down payment of about $21,900, the average household in the city could afford a home worth $174,000.
 Relative to the median value home ($115,900), this is about 50% more.

 Oklahoma City, Oklahoma is the No. 3 city in our study, jumping down one spot compared to last year’s analysis.
 The average household in the city can afford a home of $245,000.
 This is almost 48% more than the median value home in Oklahoma City ($165,700).

 The median home value in Louisville, Kentucky is $172,100.
 Given an average household income of about $54,900 in Louisville and a monthly debt payment of about $270 state-wide, we estimate that the average household in the city can afford a home that is valued at about 45% more than the median home value of $250,000.